nathan-sheffield/nathan-sheffield.github.io/_posts/2023-09-25-the-best-algorithm-ever.markdown

 <center>
 <figure>
     <img src="/assets/levin-2.png"
-         alt="Graph of how much total work we do">
+         alt="Graph of how much total work we do" width ="60%">
     <figcaption>By the time we've simulated the optimal algorithm, the amount of wasted space will correspond to a multiplicative factor of roughly $2^{a}$. </figcaption>
 </figure>
 </center>